uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 -
    /**
     * Performs the specified action for each element in an array.
+-   * @param callbackfn A function that accepts up to three arguments. forEach calls the
-    * @param callbackfn  A function that accepts up to three arguments. forEach calls the
++   * @param callbackfn  A function that accepts up to three arguments. forEach calls the
     * callbackfn function one time for each element in the array.
+-   * @param thisArg An object to which the this keyword can refer in the callbackfn function.
-    * @param thisArg  An object to which the this keyword can refer in the callbackfn function.
++   * @param thisArg  An object to which the this keyword can refer in the callbackfn function.
     * If thisArg is omitted, undefined is used as the this value.
     */
 -  forEach(